hleve/Export_to_Excel/README.md

 # File to Excel Converter

-A Python library for converting various file formats to Excel (.xlsx) files with an emphasis on making the files human-readable.
+A Python library for converting various file formats to Excel (.xls) or (.csv) files with an emphasis on making the files human-readable.

 ## Overview